For the body does not consist of one member but of many.

 And so on and so on.
 We all have the internal dialogue.
 Mine tends to range from organized files to harried and discombobulated.

-My husband looked into my face and gently imparted timeless wisdom for every pastor’s wife –
+My husband looked into my face and gently imparted timeless wisdom for every woman –

 “You don’t have to use all your gifts at one time.”

-Good call, dear.
+Good call, dear husband.
 I’m going to sit this song out.
 I’m going to praise the Lord on Easter morn from the pew.

 I so often want to seize every opportunity, meet every need, heal every hurting heart, but not only is that God’s job, I was placed in a body to serve together.
 A wise person once said, “A need does not constitute a calling.”
 Sometimes it all seems so overwhelming, so many hurting people, little things to be done here and there and everywhere.
 God knows.
 He has a plan.
 Even this is in His hands.
 Sometimes His plan for me is to say, “Thanks, but not this time.”